moraleida/wp-local-docker/readme.md

 ## Support Level

-**Archived:** This project is no longer maintained by 10up.
-We are no longer responding to Issues or Pull Requests unless they relate to security concerns.
-We encourage interested developers to fork this project and make it their own!
+**Tentative:** 10up has stopped working on this version of WP Local Docker to focus their efforts on WP Local Docker V2.
+This is my own spin to it, as it gets used for my development tasks.
+It does run on Windows and Macs, but it will not be actively supported on platforms other than Linux.

 ## Credits

+    This project is my own version
+        - of 10up's own flavor
-This project is our own flavor of an environment created by John Bloch.
+             - of an environment created by John Bloch.